ubirch/ubirch-token-manager/README.md

 _targetIdentities_: it is a list of device ids that belong to the user.
 It supports a list of specific devices or the wildcard *.
 If it is meant as wildcard, the field should be sent as a string.

-_expiration_: the time in milliseconds after which the token will be considered expired.
+_expiration_: the number of seconds after which the token will be considered expired.
+That is to say: 'X seconds from now', where X == expiration AND now == the current time calculated on the server.
 If not set, it will not expire.

-_notBefore_: the time in milliseconds after which the token should be considered valid.
+_notBefore_: the number of seconds after which the token should be considered valid.
+That is to say: 'X seconds from now', where X == notBefore AND now == the current time calculated on the server.

 **Mandatory Fields**